 There are high columns, temples and monuments with a view to the restored stadium.

-It was like travelling back to the beginnings of civilisation but at the top was that classic view of blue sea and white houses – fittingly the colours of the Greek national flag.
+It was like travelling back to the beginnings of civilisation but at the top was that classic back drop of the blue sea and scattered white houses – fittingly the colours of the Greek national flag.

-On the way down, I stopped for an ice cream and pottered around the souvenir shops and tavernas.
+On the way down, I stop for an ice cream and potter around the souvenir shops and tavernas.

-I had a Meryl Streep moment like her character in Mamma Mia and flopped on to the four-poster bed.
+I have a Meryl Streep moment like her character in Mamma Mia and flop on to the four-poster bed.

-The elegant accommodation blocks are laid out in an authentic style with the restaurants and a few shops around a main square.
+The accommodation blocks are laid out in an authentic Greek style with the restaurants and a few shops around a main square.

-And it’s also surrounded in history.
-This island is the home of the mythical sun god Helios and his one-time mighty statue Colossus – one of the seven wonders of the ancient world.
-Unfortunately the handsome giant, whom stood at 150ft (47m), built around 280 BC, fell following an earthquake and over the centuries the bronze and marble rubble was sold off.
+Rhodes is home of the mythical sun god Helios and his mighty statue Colossus – one of the seven wonders of the ancient world.
+The handsome giant, whom stood at 150ft (47m), built around 280 BC, fell following an earthquake and over the centuries the bronze and marble rubble was sold off.

-I’d check that out later though as right now I had serious work to do.
+I’ll start later though as right now I have serious work to do.

-The philosopher Plato said there is no harm in repeating a good thing so I think I’ll get that second glass of champagne.
+The philosopher Plato said there is no harm in repeating a good thing so first I’ll have that second glass of champagne!